OWQ: Outlier-Aware Weight Quantization for Efficient Fine-Tuning and Inference of Large Language Models: B Experiment Details

-In Section C, the PTB perplexity of the LLaMA~\cite{touvron2023llama} model is poor.
-This is a problem of a full-precision model, not due to quantization.
-Another issue is that the accuracy we obtained in our zero-shot experiments using EleutherAI/lm-evaluation-harness~\cite{harness} is slightly lower than that published in the LLaMA paper.
-We expect the accuracy to be different due to differences in the experimental environment or special tokens.
-Since all experiments were conducted in the same environment, we can compare the results regardless of these issues.

-\subsection{3\quad Effective Bit-Width}
+\subsection{2\quad Effective Bit-Width}

-\bigbreak In Section 4 of the main manuscript, we described that we store a complete low-precision matrix with zero-filled weak columns and additional fp16 weak columns (latency-favored method).
-Another possible option is storing the reduced size low-precision matrix and fp16 weak columns to keep the total number of weight elements the same and to avoid storing unnecessary zeros corresponding to weak columns (storage-favored method).
+\bigbreak In the main manuscript, we described that we store a complete low-precision matrix with zero-filled weak columns and additional fp16 weak columns (latency-favored method).
+Another possible option is storing the reduced size low-precision matrix to keep the total number of weight elements the same and to avoid storing unnecessary zeros corresponding to weak columns (storage-favored method).
 The latter method has trade-offs: it can save more storage, but it has more overhead in the actual operation.

-We calculated the effective bit-width using the storage-favored method for the accuracy results in the main manuscript and the supplementary materials.
-However, the memory overhead is similar for both methods as there are few weak columns.
+We calculated the effective bit-width using the storage-favored method for the accuracy results in the main manuscript and the appendix.
+However, the storage overhead is similar for both methods as there are few weak columns.

-If we add the storage overhead of the zero-filled low-precision matrix to our 3.01-bit case, it becomes 3.012-bit, which is negligible overhead. \bigbreak
+If we add the storage overhead of the zero-filled low-precision matrix to our 3.01-bit case, it becomes 3.012-bit, which is negligible overhead.